lorabv/awesome-agile/Team.md

 ### Great Teams

+- [A Model for High-Performing Teams](https://www.adventureswithagile.com/2017/09/25/model-high-performing-teams/) - by Simon Powers. "uilding high-performance is just as much about building an environment that supports teamwork as it is building connections within the team.
+Both parts of the model must work together to make a high-performing team."

 - [Beyond OKRs: The Formula for High Performing Teams](http://eleganthack.com/beyond-okrs-the-formula-for-high-performing-teams/) (Video) - by Christina Wodtke.
 "Every wonder if there was a better way to form and manage teams?"

 - [Good Product Team / Bad Product Team](https://svpg.com/good-product-team-bad-product-team/) - by Marty Cagan. "... in this article I wanted to try to give you a glimpse into some of the important differences between strong product teams and weak teams"